 - discover (through trial and error) the approximate size your balanced meal needs to be in order to sustain you until your next meal

 - brush your teeth after you’re done eating

 - concentrate on your next task

-Getting into the routine of eating three meals each day makes it easier to be aware of what you’re eating so you can adapt your choices and make progress toward your goals.
+Getting into the routine of eating 3 meals each day makes it easier to be aware of what you’re eating so you can adapt your choices and make progress toward your goals.

 When you stop grazing and get into the habit of preparing a healthy meal before you begin, eating becomes a nonissue.
 Then you can accomplish incredible things between meals.

-Here’s a printable Eatwell Plate.
-Affix it to your fridge.
-When you put food on your plate, or pack a lunch, try to match the food group proportions found on the Eatwell Plate.
+Here’s a printable Eatwell Guide.
+Put it on your fridge.
+When you place food on your plate, or pack a lunch, try to match the food group proportions found on the Eatwell Guide.
 Then sit down and enjoy your meal.